preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 + **Base App Template**: This is just information stating which Provisioning Template you have selected.
 + **Title**: Add a Title (name) for the Team Site here.
-+ **Description**: It's a good idea to add a Description of the Team Sites purpose here, but it's not mandatory.
++ **Description**: It's a good idea to add a Description of the Team Site's purpose here, but it's not mandatory.
 + **App Administrator**: You are automatically added as the Administrator of the site.
 Add or remove Administrators as needed.

 5. Set the following settings: